8 Best Income-Producing Assets to Grow Your Wealth

 • Growth potential: These stocks can appreciate in value over time, increasing your investment.

-• Tax advantages: Qualified dividends may be taxed at a lower rate than ordinary income.
+• Tax advantages: Qualified dividends can be taxed at a lower rate than your regular income.

 • Requires knowledge: Understanding the stock market and picking the right stocks requires some financial knowledge.